9 tips to make use of LinkedIn’s Advanced Search Operators

 That’s where precise searchers prove useful.
 They help you unearth an exact search phrase depending on the words in the quotation marks.
 As an example, here’s how you’d find the professional we described above: “Facebook Social Media Manager”

-5. Refine searches with filters
+5. Refine Searches with Filters

 LinkedIn’s advanced search gives you a ton of filters that you can use with operators.
 This can help you narrow down on people and content depending on certain attributes you’re looking for.